What Is an Eosinophilic Disease?

 How Eosinophils Can Contribute to Disease

 Asthma is a chronic lung disease where inflammation in the lungs causes the airways to narrow.
-Not all asthma is the same, and for some people, including half of those with severe asthma, elevated eosinophil levels can be a key factor.4 Eosinophils become activated during certain immune responses and release proteins to target foreign antigens, like bacteria, which promote inflammation.
+Not all asthma is the same, and for some people, including those with severe asthma, elevated eosinophil levels can be a key factor.4 Eosinophils become activated during certain immune responses and release granule proteins that can promote inflammation.
 In people with severe asthma, the increased number of these cells can cause swelling of the airways and reduced airflow, making it very difficult to breathe and increasing the risk of an asthma attack.5

 Hypereosinophilic Syndrome (HES) is another condition connected to increased levels of eosinophils.
 HES is also a rare and under-diagnosed disease that affects around 5,000 patients in the U.S.2 People with HES often have eosinophil levels three times greater than the normal, which causes inflammation and organ damage, and can significantly impact patients’ ability to function and complete day-to-day activities.
 Complications can range from fever and gastrointestinal issues to respiratory and cardiac problems and, if left untreated, can be life-threatening.
 However, it may take people years to reach a diagnosis, as the symptoms are often common in many other medical conditions.